MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

    ![Screenshot shows the result of running test cases, with outcomes of Active, Failed, and Passed displayed.](media/run-manual-tests/test-case-outcome.png)

+   If you haven't run a test yet, its state is active.
+   You can reset the state of a test to active if you want to rerun it.

-1. Open a test and choose the test case in the **Related Work** section.
+1. Open a test suite and choose the test case in the **Related Work** section.
    Then use the child links in the **Related Work** section of that work item to view the bugs filed by the tester.

    ![Screenshot shows the Related Work section of a work item to view bugs filed for that test.](media/run-manual-tests/related-work-shows-bugs.png)